dll-ncai/eeg_pre-diagnostic_screening/code/chrononet/README.md

 ##

 ## Acknowledgement
-chrononet experiments are based on implementation by Kunal Patel et al available at https://github.com/kunalpatel1793/Neural-Nets-Final-Project [1] Roy, Subhrajit, Isabell Kiral-Kornek, and Stefan Harrer.
+chrononet experiments are based on implementation by Kunal Patel et al available at link below:

+https://github.com/kunalpatel1793/Neural-Nets-Final-Project

+[1] Roy, Subhrajit, Isabell Kiral-Kornek, and Stefan Harrer.
 "ChronoNet: a deep recurrent neural network for abnormal EEG identification."
 In Conference on Artificial Intelligence in Medicine in Europe, pp. 47-56.
 Springer, Cham, 2019.